 When Would I Need to Sue for a Truck Accident?

 Although it’s in your legal rights to sue an at-fault party in a trucking accident case, you might not need to.
-Instead, your lawyer can file a claim with the liable party’s insurance company.
+Instead, your truck accident lawyer will deal with the insurance company for you..
 If your attorney negotiates a fair settlement with the insurance company, you won’t have to worry about filing a civil suit.

 Common Causes of Truck Accidents

 To determine who you should sue for your collision-related losses, your attorney must determine what caused the incident.
-Discovering the cause of the crash will allow your lawyer to determine whose negligent actions led to your injuries and losses.
+Discovering the cause of the crash will allow your lawyer to determine whose negligence led to your injuries and losses.

 Common causes of semi-truck and tractor-trailer collisions include, but aren’t limited to, the following: